Why didn’t my internal application get me that job?

 Focus on two areas:

 Most organisations will assess internal applications and internal applications equally.
-Companies want to hire the best person for the job and will compare ‘apples with apples’ to ensure they won’t be accused of being unfair.
+Companies want to hire the best person for the job and will compare ‘apples with apples’ to avoid accusations of being unfair.

 An internal application is the opportunity to remind your employer of what you have already done for them.